jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Bluemix Dashboard][6]

 The dashboard gives you an overview of the active Bluemix space for your organization.
 By default, the space is `dev` and the organization is the project creator's username.
-For example, if `bob@example.com` logs in to Bluemix for the first time, Bob's active space is `dev` and Bobs organization is `bob@example.com`.
+For example, if `sara@example.com` logs in to Bluemix for the first time, Sara's active space is `dev` and her organization is `sara@example.com`.

 If you create additional organizations or spaces in Bluemix, remember to use the same ones as you follow our tutorials.
 If you stick to the default selections, you should be just fine.